 The perfect beach bag

 You’ll need something to carry all your beach necessities, so why not get one that does double-duty?
 This adorable tote has a built-in waterproof compartment to keep any wet items – whether a sweaty waterbottle or a sandy swim suit – segregated from everything else!
 There’s also a great organizer compartment for your shades, headphones and other small items.
-You can even use this bag as your carry-on for the plane.
+It’s a great choice for what to take to Hawaii as a beach bag that doubles as your carry-on for the plane.

 The end.
 Keep your lips soft and happy by protecting them with an SPF lip balm like this one.
-(Better to buy a multi-pack since they’re basically always getting lost.)
+(Better to buy a multi-pack since they’re basically always getting lost and you don’t want to be without one of your Hawaii essentials!)

 The dry leeward coasts of the Hawaiian Islands aren’t plagued by mozzies, but if you plan to do any waterfall hikes or visit the stunningly lush areas, come prepared!
 We typically use spray during the day and evening when we need it and also put “mosquito repellent bracelets” by our beds at night – just in case.
 If you’re staying on the windward side, also consider bringing a plug-in mosquito repellant, which works even better!